 Taxes on inheritance & how to avoid them

-Whether someone is receiving an inheritance or is planning to pass their assets down to their loved ones, one of the biggest questions that arises is whether that inheritance will be subject to taxes.
+Whether someone is receiving an inheritance or is planning to pass their assets down to their loved ones, one of the biggest questions that can arise is whether that inheritance will be subject to taxes.

 The 4 main types of taxes on inheritances

-There are three primary taxes that could apply to an inheritance: estate taxes, inheritance taxes, and capital gains taxes.
+In some cases, the assets in someone’s estate could be subject to various types of taxes.1 There are four primary taxes that could apply to an inheritance: estate taxes, inheritance taxes, capital gains taxes, and income taxes.

 Estate tax

 The estate tax is a federal tax imposed on property transferred after the owner’s death.
-The tax is owed by the estate, not by the beneficiaries.
-In other words, by the time you receive your inheritance, the estate taxes will typically have already been paid.1
+The tax is owed by the estate, not by the beneficiaries.2 In other words, by the time you receive your inheritance, the estate taxes will typically have already been paid.

 Estate taxes are based on the size of the estate.
-It’s a progressive tax, just like our federal income tax.
-That means that the larger the estate, the higher the tax rate it is subject to.
-Rates range from 18% to 40%.
+It’s a progressive tax, just like the federal income tax system.
+This means that the larger the estate, the higher the tax rate it is subject to.
+Twelve states and the District of Columbia impose estate taxes, with rates ranging from 12% to 35%:3

 - Connecticut